xfiveco/chisel-recipes/wp-attachment-size/README.md

 # Get human readable attachment size in WordPress

-If you display a list of attachments with your posts or custom post types, you can display their file size and type with this short tip.
+If you display a list of attachments with your posts or custom post types, you can display their file size and type with this short recipe.

-First update `[your-theme]/Chisel/TwigExtensions.php`

-Add new method to the `TwigExtensions` class
+First update `[your-theme]/Chisel/TwigExtensions.php`, add new method to the `TwigExtensions` class

 ```php
 	public function getAttachmentMeta( $id ) {